TEALSK12/apcsa-public/curriculum/Unit1/Lesson-1XX.md

 Consider the national anthem of Canada https://www.canada.ca/en/canadian-heritage/services/anthems-canada.html#a13 Did you know that there is an English version, a French version, and even a Bilingual Version?

-Imagine you are creating a piece for your class perform at special event.
+Imagine you are creating a piece for your class perform at a special event.
 Your challenge is to include combinations of the different versions and languages.
 How can you use static methods to design this musical piece?

 ---